George Masin

+Biography

 He began fencing in September 1964 as a walk-on on the NYU fencing team.
 In March 1967, he won the ECAC individual épée championship, and later that month won the NCAA individual épée championship and helped NYU win the overall fencing team championship.
 In 1968, he finished second in the ECAC individual épée championships and fourth in the NCAA individual championships, and helped NYU finish second in the overall fencing team championship.

 He has been a member of the New York Athletic Club since 1969.

 In the U.S. National Fencing Championships in 1969 he finished third in the individual épée championships, and he subsequently also finished in the top eight in 1970, 1972, 1976 (as champion), 1983, 1989, 1990, and 2001, making him the only American fencer to finish in the top eight in each of five different decades.

 He has also been active as a referee.
 He has refereed USFA competitions at the divisional, sectional, and national levels.
 He has refereed collegiate competitions at the dual-meet, regional, and national levels.
 He has refereed international World Cup competitions, including the finals.

 As an administrator, he has served at various times as a member of the Board of Directors and Chairman of the USFA Metropolitan Division, a member of the USFA National Board of Directors, a Vice President of the USFA, an Executive Vice President of the USFA, a member of various USF national committees and commissions, and on the bout committee of various National Championships, Junior Olympics, and North American Circuit competitions.